Members of the network

 Jeremy Greene is a historian with research interests in twentieth century clinical medicine, pharmaceuticals, medical technology, global health and the history of disease.

 David Jones is a historian of medicine with research interests in heart disease, cardiac therapeutics, human subjects research, and the health effects of air pollution.
 He has worked in the United States and India.

 Junko Kitanaka is a medical anthropologist with research interests in depression, suicide, mental health and psychiatry.
 She has worked in Japan.

 Francisco Ortega is a philosopher with research interests in neurosciences, global mental health, autism and identity.
 He has worked in Brazil, Spain and the United Kingdom.

 Michelle Pentecost is a physician-anthropologist working at the intersections of anthropology, science and technology studies, urban studies and global health.
 She has a longstanding interest in the role of the humanities and social sciences in health sciences education and is a founding member of the Health Professions Special Interest Group of the Medical and Health Humanities Africa Network.
 She has worked in South Africa.

-Nikolas Rose is a sociologist with research interests in bioscience, biomedicine, neuroscience, mental health, migration and megacities.
+Nikolas Rose is asocial and political theorist with research interests in bioscience, biomedicine, neuroscience, mental health, migration and megacities.
 He has worked in Europe, North America, Brazil and China.
+Following his retirement from King's College London he now has Honorary appointments at the Australian National University and University College London.

 Michael Westerhaus is a physician and anthropologist with research and teaching interests in the structural determination of health, building critical consciousness amongst health professionals, and the praxis and pedagogy of social medicine.
 He has worked in the United States and Uganda and serves on the Leadership Committee of EqualHealth.

 Janina Kehr is a social anthropologist with a research focus on medical anthropology.
 She works on moral economies of medicine and public health in Europe.
 Since 2017 she is SNF-Ambizione Research Fellow at the Institute of Social Anthropology at the University of Bern.
 She is currently pursuing her habilitation thesis on austerity medicine in Spain, where she is investigating public health infrastructures and care practices at the interface of debt economies, state bureaucracy and everyday experiences.